danstep24/git-simple/README.md

 # Cats in Space

 This repository has all the content for Cats in Space website.
 We share this, so junior developers can learn how to code properly.
+It is crucial that Cats in Space is factually correct.

 ## Structure
 ```